ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 </p>

 <p align="justify">
 For second-order Raman systems, the 2D peak (G' peak) can only be activated if there are defects in the graphene system.
 Its frequency depends on the excitation light wavelength, and is very sensitive to changes in the band structure of electrons and phonons, so the vibrational mode characterization of twisted graphene can be carried out through this vibrational mode.
-[14] According to Kim's research, the Full width at half maximum(FWHM), center wavelength of the 2D peaks all change with θ, as shown in Figure 1-2.
-[15]</p>
+[14] According to Kim's research, the Full width at half maximum(FWHM), center wavelength of the 2D peaks all change with θ, as shown in Figure 1-2. <a id = "ref15"></a>[15]</p>

 <p align = "left">
 <img src = "/assets/img/post/2021-07-25-twisted-MoTe2/1-2_GrapheneRaman_2.jpg">